agno/TVShows/README.markdown

 ### 3.0
 * Convert the preference pane in a standalone app.
   * This is a final decision, it is needed for technical reasons.
   * PPC support will be removed.
-Leopard and Intel 32 bits support will be probably removed.
+Leopard and therefore Intel 32 bits support will be probably removed.
 * Option to download subtitles automatically.
 * Option to unrar episodes when the download is finished.
 * Option to update the XBMC/Plex database when the download is finished.
 * Download episode names.
 * Add a list view to the Subscriptions tab.
+* Add a store-like view to discover new shows more easily.

 ## License
 TVShows is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.